-A peptic ulcer is a sore in the lining of the stomach or the first part of the small intestine.
-This area of the small intestine is called the duodenum.
-Peptic ulcers may be named by their location:
+A peptic ulcer is a sore in the lining of the stomach or intestine.
+They may be named by their location:

 Less common causes include: